SCOPE: Signal-Calibrated On-Policy Distillation Enhancement with Dual-Path Adaptive Weighting: Abstract

 \section{Abstract}

 On-policy reinforcement learning has become the dominant paradigm for reasoning alignment in large language models, yet its sparse, outcome-level rewards make token-level credit assignment notoriously difficult.
 On-Policy Distillation (OPD) alleviates this by introducing dense, token-level KL supervision from a teacher model, but typically applies this supervision uniformly across all rollouts, ignoring fundamental differences in signal quality.
 We propose \textbf{S}ignal-\textbf{C}alibrated \textbf{O}n-\textbf{P}olicy Distillation \textbf{E}nhancement (\textbf{SCOPE}), a dual-path adaptive training framework that routes on-policy rollouts by correctness into two complementary supervision paths.
 For incorrect trajectories, SCOPE performs teacher-perplexity-weighted KL distillation to prioritize instances where the teacher demonstrates genuine corrective capability, while down-weighting unreliable guidance.
-For correct trajectories, it applies student-perplexity-weighted MLE to concentrate reinforcement on low-confidence samples at the capability boundary rather than over-reinforcing already mastered ones.
+For correct trajectories, it applies student-perplexity-weighted maximum likelihood estimation to concentrate reinforcement on low-confidence samples at the capability boundary rather than over-reinforcing already mastered ones.
 Both paths employ a group-level normalization to adaptively calibrate weight distributions, accounting for the intrinsic difficulty variance across prompts.
-Extensive experiments on six reasoning benchmarks show that SCOPE achieves an average relative improvement of 11.42\% in Avg@32 and 7.30\% in Pass@32 over competitive baselines, demonstrating its consistent effectiveness.
-Our code is publicly available at \url{https://github.com/machine981/SCOPE.git}.
+Extensive experiments on six mathematical reasoning benchmarks show that SCOPE achieves average relative improvements of 11.42\% in Avg@32 and 7.30\% in Pass@32 over competitive baselines, with extended experiments demonstrating its broader applicability.